| |

 Existing Condition Assessment & Historic Structure

-Report for an 1872 Second Empire structure on the National
+Report for an 1872 Second Empire structure on the National Register.

-Register.
 Design for exterior restoration.
-Complete rehabilitation
+Complete rehabilitation of

-brick masonry and wood components.
+masonry and wood components.

 (1997 - 2005, Town of Moriah)